Set up your organisation's financial details

 If you are registered for GST, this information will be on your activity statement or other income tax material you have from the Australian Tax Office (ATO).
 Choose from the options in Xero to match your registration - depending on your organisation you may need to complete some or all fields.

-GST Accounting Method – choose Accruals or Cash basis depending on your organisation’s GST registration - this field is mandatory.
+GST Accounting Method – choose Accruals or Cash basis or None, depending on your organisation’s GST registration.
+This field is mandatory.
 This is set to Accruals by default.
 Your choice will determine which transaction dates are included in the date range you run your Activity Statements report for.